Nischala258/Nischala_LanGraph_MAT496/README.md

 We got to implement a chain of messages assuming different roles, then we added a "divide function" as a tool and made some tool calls.
 We used messages as states and then used reducers to append messages.
 Made graphs using the messageStates and then tested our tool call.

 Tweak: Messages were personalised along with tool changed from multiply to divide along with arguments used in tool call

+# Lesson 5:
+We got to implement toolnodes which work as a router to help us decide when and when not to use a tool using toolCondition.
+We tested it with divide tool and hello earth messages.
+We also tested the same thing in router as well.

+Tweak: Multiply tool was changed to divide in studio as well as the notebook.